Hubbry Logo

-Welcome to the Bette Nesmith Graham Hub!
-This community hub — built on top of and serving as a companion to the Wikipedia article — lets you discuss, collect, and organize everything related to Bette Nesmith Graham.
+Welcome to the community hub built on top of the Bette Nesmith Graham Wikipedia article.
+Here, you can discuss, collect, and organize anything related to Bette Nesmith Graham.

 Bette Clair McMurray was born in Dallas, Texas, to Jesse McMurray and Christine Duval.
 Her early life was marked by the challenges of the Great Depression, instilling in her a strong work ethic and resourcefulness that would later define her entrepreneurial spirit.